davestj/SqlBake/README.md

 ## Overview

-**SqlBake** is a versatile utility developed by DevOps ToolSmiths to simplify database management tasks in development, testing, and production environments.
+**SqlBake** is a versatile utility designed to simplify database management tasks in development, testing, and production environments.
 With SqlBake, you can:

 - Generate SQL scripts for database schema creation, alteration, and patching.
 - Execute SQL scripts to apply changes to your database schema.